wd1: Weighted Policy Optimization for Reasoning in Diffusion Language Models

 \subsection{Ablation Study}

 We present an ablation study in Figure~\ref{tab:llada_diffu_ablation}.
 Notably, we observe that supervised fine-tuning (SFT) yields only marginal improvements within our approach, with a slight gain in the Sudoku task.
-This contrasts with \texttt{d1}, where SFT plays a significant role in improving performance.
+This contrasts with \textit{d1}, where SFT plays a significant role in improving performance.
 These findings indicate that \algname~can eliminate the need for an SFT phase, thereby simplifying the training pipeline and substantially reducing computational cost.
 Additionally, we evaluate the impact of removing the negative-weighted term by setting $w^- = 0$, thus relying solely on the positive advantage weights $w^+$.
 We provide further ablation on the combined method between $w^+$ and $w^-$ in \Cref{tab:ablation_weight}.
-The results highlight the importance of explicitly penalizing the likelihood of completions with low advantage, reinforcing the contribution of negative samples, and emphasize the critical balance between the two weights. \looseness=-1
+The results highlight the importance of explicitly penalizing the likelihood of low-advantage completions, thereby reinforcing the role of negative samples, and emphasize the critical balance between the two weights. \looseness=-1

 We further assess sensitivity to the relative weighting of positive and negative samples.
 The combined weight (cw) corresponds to $\lambda$ in the mixture $-\lambda w^+ + (1-\lambda)w^-$, which scales the log-likelihood term in \algname{}.
 Training on negative samples alone (cw$=0.0$) yields a pronounced deterioration in performance relative to our default setting (cw$=0.5$).
 The results reinforce our argument that a balanced contribution of positive and negative weights is most effective.
 In the absence of positive samples, the reinforcement-learning signal collapses and optimisation becomes largely ineffective.
 A large emphasis on positive samples (cw$=0.8$) causes performance to deteriorate more rapidly, highlighting the critical role of negative samples in weighted log-likelihood methods.